ayld/Facade/README.md

 ## Notes

 Keep in mind that we're currently in very early alpha and the API changes constantly and can change dramatically :)
+Also wildcard imports in source files like `import com.something.*;` are currently not supported.
+So calling source dependency resolution on such a file or on a set containing one will result in an exception.